stephenmogg/azure-docs/articles/virtual-machines/workloads/sap/high-availability-guide-suse.md

    sudo zypper in -t patch SUSE-SLE-HA-12-SP2-2017-886=1
    </code></pre>

+1. **[A]** Configure the cluster to be able to use the Cluster Connector.
+   Make the following modification to the cluster configuration.
+This setting allows the SUSE Cluster Connector to function correctly.
+   <pre><code>crm configure op_defaults record-pending=true
+   </code></pre>

 1. **[A]** Setup host name resolution

    You can either use a DNS server or modify the /etc/hosts on all nodes.
 This example shows how to use the /etc/hosts file.